caremesh/fhirpatch/README.md

 patch.toString('json'); // generate json of patch
 patch.describe(); // gernerate array of strings describing the patch operations in english
 ```
+## Known Limitations

+1. It could definitely be faster and probably more robust by doing our own
+   fhirpath implementation.
+2. Two of HL7's test cases don't pass.
+In one case (@apply.27) I'm pretty
+   sure the test case is at fault.
+In the other, it's an issue of the
+   code that autogenerates the test case and it'ss just not worth the time to
+   fix right now.
+3. This library has not been tested on a browser, since we need it for use in node.
+4. There may be a limitation inherent to using an external FHIRPath implementation,
+   but it's not covered by the test cases and is not worth the time right now.
+See
+   comment on Operation#tail for discussion.
+5. FHIR object validation is not what it should be, and may well miss some cases
+   that the official FHIR validator would catch.

 ## Examples